paulocardoso/paulocardoso/README.md

 # paulocardoso

 Lead Architect at @Leaseplan.
-Software Craftman and Photographers Follow my work and photos.
+Software Craftman and Musician.